port-labs/port-docs/docs/build-your-software-catalog/set-catalog-rbac/set-catalog-rbac.md

 </Tabs>

 :::tip Affected components
-Setting read permissions on entities takes effect in the API level, meaning that any component in Port that fetches entities will be affected by these permissions.
+Setting `read` permissions on entities takes effect at the API level, meaning that any component in Port that fetches entities will be affected by these permissions.
 For example, a table widget that displays entities will only show entities that the user has read permissions for.
 :::